Shark Matrix Plus 2-in-1 · โ˜… 4.2 Best Value Check price on Amazon →

 Why you should trust this review

-I bought the Shark Matrix Plus 2-in-1 at retail from Amazon for $449 in October 2025, as the value pick alongside a Roborock Q Revo and an iRobot j7+ Combo for a robot-vacuum category review.
+I bought the Shark Matrix Plus 2-in-1 at retail from Amazon in October 2025 as the value contender in a robot-vacuum comparison that also included a Roborock Q Revo and an iRobot Roomba j7+ Combo, so it was never tested in isolation.
 Shark did not provide a sample.
-The Matrix Plus has run roughly 180 cleaning cycles across a 1,400 sq ft secondary household with hardwood throughout, tile in 2 bathrooms, and a low-pile area rug in the living room.
-The house has no pets, which is relevant context for the obstacle-avoidance discussion below.
+The Matrix Plus has run roughly 180 cleaning cycles across a 1,400 square foot secondary household with hardwood throughout, tile in two bathrooms, and a low-pile area rug in the living room.

 Who should buy the Shark Matrix Plus 2-in-1?